Noah Gragson: ARCA Racing Series

-2015
+2015–2018: Mason Mitchell Motorsports, Venturini Motorsports, and DGR Crosley

 In 2015, he joined Mason Mitchell Motorsports in the ARCA Racing Series, driving the No. 78 Ford Fusion at Kentucky Speedway.
-After qualifying eighth, he finished 14th, one lap behind race winner Ryan Reed.
+After qualifying eighth, he finished fourteenth, one lap behind race winner Ryan Reed.

-2016

-In 2016 he made 2 starts; one with Mason Mitchell Motorsports driving the No. 78 Chevrolet SS at Pocono finishing 30th and one in the season finale with Venturini Motorsports driving the No. 15 Toyota Camry at Kansas finishing 5th.
+In 2016 he made two starts; one with Mason Mitchell Motorsports driving the No. 78 Chevrolet SS at Pocono finishing 30th and one in the season finale with Venturini Motorsports driving the No. 15 Toyota Camry at Kansas finishing 5th.

-2017

-In 2017 he competed in 5 races with Venturini with a best finish of 4th at Chicagoland.
+In 2017 he competed in five races with Venturini with a best finish of fourth at Chicagoland.

-2018

-In 2018 he made 2 starts for DGR-Crosley in the No. 54 Toyota Camry at Daytona finishing 7th and Pocono where he scored the pole, dominated much of the early going, and finished 10th.
+In 2018 he made two starts for DGR Crosley in the No. 54 Toyota Camry at Daytona finishing seventh and Pocono where he scored the pole, dominated much of the early going, and finished tenth.

+2024: Rette Jones Racing

+On April 30, 2024, it was announced that Gragson would return to ARCA and drive the No. 30 car for Rette Jones Racing in the race at Watkins Glen International in addition to running part-time for the team in their new Xfinity Series car.

 Camping World Truck Series

-2016
+2016–2018: Wauters Motorsports and Kyle Busch Motorsports

-In preparation for the 2017 season, he drove the No. 18 Toyota from KBM at the Phoenix International Raceway and Homestead-Miami Speedway events in an entry fielded by Wauters Motorsports who also fielded Super Late Model’s for Gragson.
-In his debut at Phoenix, Gragson qualified 14th and finished 16th.
-Gragson raced at Homestead as well, qualifying 10th and finishing 15th.
+In preparation for the 2017 season, he drove the No. 18 Toyota from Kyle Busch Motorsports at the Phoenix International Raceway and Homestead-Miami Speedway events in an entry fielded by Wauters Motorsports, who also fielded Super Late Model’s for Gragson.
+In his debut at Phoenix, Gragson qualified fourteenth and finished sixteenth.
+Gragson raced at Homestead as well, qualifying tenth and finishing fifteenth.

-2017

 On October 7, 2016, he was hired by Kyle Busch Motorsports to compete in the NASCAR Camping World Truck Series in 2017.

-In 2017, he recorded his first career Truck win in the fall at Martinsville Speedway in the Texas Roadhouse 200 after passing Matt Crafton for the lead on the outside with 10 laps to go, he finished tenth in points.
+In 2017, he recorded his first career Truck win in the fall at Martinsville Speedway in the Texas Roadhouse 200 after passing Matt Crafton for the lead on the outside with ten laps to go, he finished tenth in points.

-2018

 He returned to the No. 18 KBM truck for the 2018 season.

-A week after wrecking with 2 laps to go while battling with Johnny Sauter for the win at Dover, Gragson dominated at Kansas in the 37 Kind Days 250 leading 128 out of 167 laps to score his 2nd career win.
+A week after wrecking with two laps to go while battling with Johnny Sauter for the win at Dover, Gragson dominated at Kansas in the 37 Kind Days 250 leading 128 out of 167 laps to score his second career win.

 During qualifying at Pocono Raceway, Gragson fell ill and was not cleared to race.
 Erik Jones replaced him for the race, but he was granted a playoff waiver and will still contend for the championship.

-Gragson finished 2nd in the points standings, after finishing 3rd at Homestead.
+Gragson finished second in the points standings, after finishing third at Homestead.

 Xfinity Series

-2018
+2018: Joe Gibbs Racing

 Gragson made his NASCAR Xfinity Series debut in the No. 18 for Joe Gibbs Racing at Richmond Raceway in 2018 as part of a three-race schedule that included further starts at Talladega Superspeedway and Dover International Speedway.